 At the physical level, Fibra looks like a bus connection: detectors are connected to a control panel with a four-core cable.
 However, the real revolution is hidden at the software level.
 Fibra communication protocol has inherited all the advantages of Jeweller radio technology; it requires minimum power for two-way packet data transmission.
 This feature provides more freedom when installing the system compared to both the analog and digital solutions available in the market.

-One Fibra line can connect one detector or dozens of various detectors, sirens, and keypads in any combination.
-MotionCam Fibra detectors are no exception.
+One Fibra line can connect one detector or dozens of various Ajax wired devices in any combination.
+Wired detectors of MotionCam product line are no exception.
 You don’t need a separate cable to receive photo verifications.
 They are transmitted over the same line that the system devices use to communicate events.
-In the Ajax app, devices are organized by rooms and groups, regardless of their physical connection to a hub.
+In Ajax apps, devices are organized by rooms and groups, regardless of their physical connection to a hub.
 This means the security system has both physical and digital architecture.

 Multiple Fibra lines allow the wiring to go by a convenient and safe route and then adjust the digital architecture of the system in the PRO app.
 With such flexibility and a 2 km of length margin, no matter whether you’re protecting a multi-floor building or several buildings, you don’t need to complicate your system with signal amplifiers or additional power supplies.